 The resurgence of interest in neural network research in the past decade has led to the development of numerous types of architectures and learning algorithms.
-In particular, feedforward networks have emerged as efficient tools for supervised classification and function approximation tasks.
-Although recent research has mainly focused on multilayered networks, the single layer perceptron still deserves attention for at least two reasons: Firstly, the design of fast perceptron learning algorithms is important, because such algorithms can form the basis of layer-by-layer learning schemes for multilayer feedforward networks that have received much attention in recent years (Ergenziger & Thompsen, 1995; Hunt & Deller, 1995; Wittner & Denker, 1997).
+In particular, feed-forward networks have emerged as efficient tools for supervised classification and function approximation tasks.
+Although recent research has mainly focused on multilayered networks, the single layer perceptron still deserves attention for at least two reasons.
+Firstly, the design of fast perceptron learning algorithms is important, because such algorithms can form the basis of layer-by-layer learning schemes for multilayer feedforward networks that have received much attention in recent years (Ergenziger & Thompsen, 1995; Hunt & Deller, 1995; Wittner & Denker, 1997).
 Secondly, many non-linearly separable problems can be cast into linearly separable form by constructing high order polynomial terms of the data.
-This type of linearization is the main step for constructing high order feed-forward networks that are widely studied and used in many applications.
+This type of linearization is the main step for constructing high order feedforward networks that are widely studied and used in many applications.

-The most popular stochastic or gradient based algorithms for training the single layered perceptron, e.g. the perceptron learning rule (Rosenblatt, 1962) and the delta rule (Widrow & Hoff, 1988; Rumelhart et al., 1986) can run into serious problems if their parameters (learning rate and momentum) are not chosen correctly.
+The most popular stochastic or gradient based algorithms for training the single layered perceptron, e.g. the perceptron learning rule (Rosenblatt, 1962) and the delta rule

+1988) can run into serious problems if their parameters (learning rate and momentum) are not chosen correctly.
 Proper parameter selection usually relies on heuristics.
 Even if parameters are chosen optimally, in many problems with a highly non-uniform distribution of patterns in the input space learning can be exceptionally slow.
-This difficulty arises especially in solving non-linear problems which are linearized using high order terms (Telfer & Casasent, 1993).
+This difficulty arises especially in solving non-linear problems, which are linearized using higher order terms (Telfer & Casasent, 1993).
 The linearization step not only results in an increase in the input space dimensionality, but also creates a non-homogeneous input space, that many algorithms find difficult to negotiate.
 Indeed, Volper and Hamson have highlighted this point, by showing that the perceptron rule may need very high order polynomial times even in apparently simple problems with just second-order terms (Volper & Hampson, 1990).
 The same difficulty arises in the case of layer-by-layer learning in feedforward networks, because in the course of learning many hidden units outputs are forced in the saturation region, so that the space of hidden layer outputs (output layer inputs) quickly becomes highly inhomogeneous.
-An extra difficulty with layer by layer learning in feedforward network comes from the fact that in intermediate stages of learning the internal pattern representations may not be linearly separable.
-It is then very important to have a natural termination criterion for the output layer learning algorithm so that inseparability can be detected efficiently (Grossman et al., 1989; Takahashi et al., 1993).
-This cannot be done using the perceptron rule or the delta rule.
+An extra difficulty with layer by layer learning in feedforward networks comes from the fact that in intermediate stages of learning the internal pattern representations may not be linearly separable.
+It is then very important to have a natural termination criterion for the output layer learning algorithm